 The COPCOV trial will determine whether a daily prophylactic dose of chloroquine / hydroxychloroquine can protect healthcare workers from catching COVID-19 infection

 Chloroquine and hydroxychloroquine have been used for over 50 years to prevent and treat malaria and to treat rheumatoid arthritis.
 They have an excellent safety profile making them potentially suitable for mass use as prophylaxis and in many laboratory studies they have antiviral activity.

 We are conducting a study to find out whether chloroquine and hydroxychloroquine may prevent people catching coronavirus.
 We will also find out if taking these drugs at the time people catch coronavirus may also mean they become less sick.

 This website contains information about the COPCOV study in the UK.
 Information about the global study can be found here.

-Enrolment into the COPCOV trial has been paused.
-Interested participants are still welcome to complete a registration form and we will contact them as soon as possible.
+Following approval from the Medicines and Healthcare Regulatory Agency COPCOV is now open to recruitment again.
+Interested participants should complete a registration form and we will contact them as soon as possible.